JSON File Connector for SSRS

 Video Tutorial - Integrate JSON File data in SSRS

-• How to download / install required driver for JSON File integration in SSRS
+• How to download and install the required PowerPack for JSON File integration in SSRS

-• How to configure connection for JSON File
+• How to configure the connection for JSON File

-• Features about JSON Driver (Authentication / Query Language / Examples / Driver UI)
+• Features of the ZappySys JSON Driver (Authentication / Query Language / Examples / Driver UI)

-Create Data Source in ZappySys Data Gateway based on ZappySys JSON Driver
+Create Data Source in ZappySys Data Gateway based on JSON Driver

 2. Search for gateway in start menu and Open ZappySys Data Gateway: